magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

    A guiding bolt spell with 4d6 damage will deal ```24 + 4d6``` damage.

 #### 7. Dread
-- Some special abilities, circumstances, and events can lead to a special condition called dread.
+- **Dread.** Some special abilities, circumstances, and events can lead to a special condition called dread.
 It is measured in seven levels, each more debilitative than the last.
 - **Dread Resistance.** Class features and traits that grant immunity to the frightened condition instead grant dread resistance.
 - **Frightened.** Spells and other magical effects that would cause the frightened condition instead cause 3 levels of dread.
 - **Removing Frightened.** An effect that removes the frightened condition removes 3 levels of dread unless it specifies otherwise, and other spells or effects that soothe emotions or reassure their beneficiaries might reduce dread as well.